UK PM Johnson loses London strongholds as scandals bite in local elections | Politics

 - United Kingdom

-"We've had a tough night in some parts of the country, but on the other hand, in other parts of the country, you're still seeing Conservatives going forward and making quite remarkable gains," he told reporters.
-"The big lesson that I take from this is that this is a message from voters that what they want us to do ... is focus on the big issues that matter to them: taking the country forward, making sure that we fix the post COVID economic aftershock."

-The overall tally offers the most important snapshot of public opinion since Johnson won the Conservative's biggest majority in more than 30 years in the 2019 national vote.
-He was dealt a heavy blow in April when he became the first British leader in living memory to have broken the law while in power when he was fined for attending a birthday gathering in his office in 2020, breaking pandemic social distancing rules then in place.
+While governing parties often struggle at mid-term elections, the overall tally offers the most important snapshot of public opinion since Johnson won the Conservative's biggest majority in more than 30 years in the 2019 national vote.
+In April he became the first British leader in living memory to have broken the law while in power when he was fined for attending a birthday gathering in his office in 2020, breaking pandemic social distancing rules then in place.

-But with indications support for his party held up in areas of central and northern England that backed leaving the European Union in 2016, some Conservatives said Johnson's critics were unlikely to have the numbers to trigger a coup, for now.
+But with support for his party holding up in areas of central and northern England that backed leaving the European Union in 2016, some Conservatives said Johnson's critics were unlikely to have the numbers to trigger a coup, for now.
 OUTSIDE LONDON

-The elections held on Thursday covered almost 7,000 council seats, including all those in London, Scotland and Wales, and a third of the seats in most of the rest of England.
-Johnson upended normal British politics in the 2019 election by winning and then promising to improve living standards in former industrial areas in central and northern England.

-But since then, he has been mired in scandal and is facing a growing cost-of-living crisis.
-The Bank of England warned on Thursday that Britain risks a double-whammy of a recession and inflation above 10%.
-Outside the capital, the Conservatives lost overall control of councils in Southampton, Worcester and West Oxfordshire.
+John Curtice, a professor of politics at the University of Strathclyde, said however that the results suggested Labour may not emerge as the largest party at the next election.
+The Conservatives also did better than some polls had predicted.
+One poll in the run-up to the elections said they could lose about 800 council seats while two academics said a loss of 350 would mark a bad night.

+With most results counted across England, Scotland and Wales, the BBC said the Conservatives had lost more than 450 seats, with the Scottish nationalists, Labour and the smaller Liberal Democrats all gaining ground.
+In Northern Ireland, Sinn Fein, the former political wing of the IRA, looked set to claim top spot in the elections for the first time, a historic shift that could bring the once-remote prospect of a united Ireland closer.

 Oliver Dowden, the chairman of the Conservatives, said the party "had some difficult results" after weeks of what he described as "challenging headlines", but that Labour was not on course to win the next general election.
 "What you see in the Prime Minister is somebody who gets things done, a change maker," Dowden said.
 "We need that kind of bold leadership ..."

-But some local Conservative leaders urged Johnson to resign, with Carlisle council leader John Mallinson saying it was hard when campaigning "to drag the debate back to local issues".
+Some local Conservatives disagreed.
+Carlisle council leader John Mallinson said it had been hard when campaigning "to drag the debate back to local issues" and he urged Johnson to go.
 For Daisy Mitchell, 32, in Wandsworth, the vote was an expression of people's anger over the lockdown-breaking parties.

 "Just because he didn't follow his own rules.
 A lot of us did ... people didn't see family members for a long time," she said.
 "So I think a lot of people thought why can't you follow your rules?"